-AnalyticDB for PostgreSQL tables are similar to tables in a relational database, except that table rows are distributed across segments.
-The distribution of the rows in a table is determined by the distribution policy of the table.
+AnalyticDB for PostgreSQL tables are similar to tables in relational databases, except that table rows are distributed across compute nodes.
+The distribution of rows in a table is determined by the distribution policy of the table.

 Create a standard table

-statement to create a table.
-The syntax is as follows:
+Execute the CREATE TABLE statement to create a table.
+The following syntax is used:

 CREATE TABLE table_name (

-[ { column_name data_type [ DEFAULT default_expr ] -- Defines a column for the table.
+[ { column_name data_type [ DEFAULT default_expr ] -- Define a column for the table.

 ]